greengiraffe/mp-vue-todo/README.md

 # Vue.js ToDo-App

-ToDo-App for Media Programming.
-Live on https://greengiraffe.github.io/mp-vue-todo/
+A simple ToDo-App for the International Media and Computing Master Course "Media Programming" at University of Applied Sciences Berlin (HTW Berlin).
+See http://home.htw-berlin.de/~kleinen/classes/ss2018/media-programming-rails/assignments/.

+The result is currently live on https://greengiraffe.github.io/mp-vue-todo/ but may be taken down at any time. ;-)

 ## Installation